Pork Pozole Verde

 Frequently Asked Questions

-You can grill the ingredients in advance and cook down the sauce and refrigerate everything for a few days.
-The pozole can then be cooked in a slow cooker which makes for a perfect weeknight dinner.
+You can grill the ingredients in advance, cook down the sauce, and refrigerate everything for a few days.
+The pozole can then be cooked in a slow cooker, making for a perfect weeknight dinner.

 Pozole freezes great and is the perfect option for those no-cook nights.
-Once the stew has cooled store it in a freezer-safe container or gallons-size freezer bag.
-Freeze bags are our preference since they can be placed flat in the freezer and stacked.
+Once the stew has cooled, store it in a freezer-safe container or a gallon-size freezer bag.
+We prefer freezer bags since they can be placed flat in the freezer and stacked.
 The stew can be frozen for up to 3 months.
 Defrost the pozole overnight in the refrigerator.

-If you don’t have pork or just want to try something else, there are a few great alternatives such as chicken (breast, thighs, or a combo), turkey, pork loin, or beef.
+If you don’t have pork or want to try something else, there are a few great alternatives, such as chicken (breast, thighs, or a combo), turkey, pork loin, or beef.

 pork pozole verde in a white bowl topped with sour cream, avocado, and cilantro